What Does a Herniated Disc Feel Like?

 Nerve and Tissue

-As stated, a herniated disc does not usually cause pain on its own.
-Instead, the material pouring out of the disc pinches, inflames, or irritates a nearby nerve, resulting in discomfort.
-Sharp, shooting pains that radiate to other regions of the body, such as from the low back down the leg or from the neck down the arm, are known as radicular pain, or nerve root pain.
+Sharp, shooting pains that radiate to other regions of the body, such as from the lower back down the leg or from the neck down the arm, are known as radicular pain, or nerve root pain.
 This is the most common type of pain caused by a herniated disc, and it is often coupled with a feeling of numbness as the nerves are pinched.

 A specific type of nerve root pain that can be caused by a herniated disc is sciatica, which occurs when the sciatic nerve is pinched.
 This presents as lower back pain coupled with pain and numbness running down one leg.